zqfang/GSEApy/README.rst

 Why GSEAPY
 -----------------------------------------------------

-I love python, I would like to use Pandas to explore my data, and I want a package to do gene set enrichment analysis in python.
-SO, here is my reason:
+I would like to use Pandas to explore my data, but I did not find a  convenient tool to do gene set enrichment analysis in python.
+So, here is my reason:

-* For Gene Enrichment Analysis, ``GSEA`` is still the one of best choice.
-* When you have lots of expression tables, or ``GO`` terms to enrich, ``GSEA`` Java version is really inconvinient.
-* What's more, the R version of GSEA has not been updated since 2006.
-* ``GSEA`` Java version does not provide means to modify plots, like legends, ticks......
-* ``GSEA`` commandline is hard to use.

-As a researcher of life science, **I want a GSEA with lastest features**.

-It can make life easier with these features:

 * User friendly for both wet and dry lab usrers.
 * Produce pubilishable figures.